david-hurley/avalanche-canada-data-analysis/README.md

 5. Install dependencies by executing `pip install -r requirements.txt` in a command prompt

 ## Scraping Avalanche Canada Data
-Scraping involves launching a web browser, in this case Firefox, extracting information from a desired page path, and saving data.
-This code scrapes and saves historical Avalanche Canada danger ratings for day of and 1- and 2-day out conditions for any forecast region and date range.
-Raw data is saved to `data/raw` and cleaned data is saved to `data/cleaned`.
+Code to scrape and save historical Avalanche Canada danger ratings for day of and 1- and 2-day out conditions for any forecast region and date range.
+Raw data is saved to `data/raw`.

 #### Test Scrape
-Prior to scraping data it's a good idea to test the scraping code as the Avalanche Canada page paths may have changed.
+Scraping involves launching a web browser, in this case Firefox, and extracting information from a desired page path.
+Sometimes the page path can change or break so it's a good idea to test the scraping code prior to use.

 Perform the following to test the scraping code:
 1. Open a command prompt and navigate to the root directory of the cloned repo (likely `avalanche-canada-data-analysis`)
 2. Execute `python -m unittest discover tests`
 3. If the code passes the tests an `OK` will be displayed (note, this may take 10-15 seconds)

 #### Scrape New Data

 Perform the following to scrape new data:
 1. Open `scrape_inputs.json` and set the desired forecast region and date range to scrape.
 Also, determine if a web browser should be displayed while scraping (suggest yes as it provides feedback).
 Note, the forecast region must match EXACTLY with the Avalanche Canada regions.
 To check a forecast region name go [HERE](https://www.avalanche.ca/forecasts/archives) and select the forecast region then confirm the forecast region name displayed in the URL address bar (i.e. this might be `sea-to-sky` or `south-coast-inland`).
 2. Open a command prompt or IDE and navigate to `scripts`